clesleycode/intro-data-science/Intro to Data Science.md

 ### 4.4 Data Visualization

-Data Visualization is an import aspect of data science.
+Data Visualization is an important aspect of data science.
 It allows us to showcase the work we've done through visualizations, which can be stagnant or interactive.

 #### 4.4.1 Python Modules